 University Teaching Qualification (UTQ)

-The University Teaching Qualification (UTQ) is proof of didactic competence for lecturers in academic education.
-All lecturers at the University of Groningen are required to obtain this qualification.
-In early 2008, the fourteen Dutch universities signed the Basiskwalificatie Onderwijs/University Teaching Qualification (BKO/UTQ) agreement.
-Lecturers with a UTQ certificate are considered to be qualified for academic teaching by all participating institutions.
+The University Teaching Qualification (UTQ or in Dutch, BKO) is a proof of pedagogic competence for teachers in academic education.
+All employees who teach courses at the University of Groningen are required to obtain this qualification.
+As it is a national requirement, lecturers with the UTQ certificate are considered to be qualified for academic teaching by fourteen Dutch research universities.

 - Teaching and supervising students